 The devices manufactured by us also are subject to the QSR, which imposes elaborate testing, control, documentation and other quality assurance procedures.
-Every phase of production, including raw materials, components and subassemblies, manufacturing, testing, quality control, labeling, tracing of consignees after distribution and follow-up and reporting of complaint information is governed by the FDA's QSR.
+Every phase of production, including raw materials, components and subassembly, manufacturing, testing, quality control, labeling, tracing of consignees after distribution and follow-up and reporting of complaint information is governed by the FDA's QSR.
 Device manufacturers are required to register their facilities and list their products with the FDA and certain state agencies.
 The FDA periodically inspects manufacturing facilities and, if there are alleged violations, the operator of a facility must correct them or satisfactorily demonstrate the absence of the violations or face regulatory action.

-We are subject to inspection and marketing surveillance by the FDA to determine our compliance with all regulatory requirements.
-Recently, the FDA has placed an increased emphasis on enforcement of the QSR and other postmarket regulatory requirements.
-Non-compliance with applicable FDA requirements can result in, among other things, fines, injunctions, civil penalties, recall or seizure of products, total or partial suspension of production, failure of the FDA to grant marketing approvals, withdrawal of marketing approvals, a recommendation by the FDA to disallow us to enter into government contracts, and criminal prosecutions.
+Penalties for failure to maintain compliance to the QSR include warning letters and potentially consent decrees.
+AngioDynamics has recently removed three warning letters, and the failure to maintain the QSR appropriately could result in the development of further warning letters.
+In addition non-compliance with applicable FDA requirements can result in, among other things, fines, injunctions, civil penalties, recall or seizure of products, total or partial suspension of production, failure of the FDA to grant marketing approvals, withdrawal of marketing approvals, a recommendation by the FDA to disallow us to enter into government contracts, and criminal prosecutions.
 The FDA also has the authority to request repair, replacement or refund of the cost of any device manufactured or distributed by us.